Metagenomic Analysis using Phylogenetic Placement -- A Review of the First Decade: Appendices

 \subsection{Acknowledgments}

+We wish to thank the Reviewers for the detailed and constructive comments that helped to improve this manuscript.
 This work was financially supported by the Carnegie Institution for Science at Stanford, California, USA, the Klaus Tschira Stiftung gGmbH Foundation in Heidelberg, Germany, and the Deutsche Forschungsgemeinschaft (grant DU1319/5-1).